General Neurology

 • Other therapeutic options include melatonin, gabapentin, and celecoxib. |

 Primary stabbing headache is characterized by brief, sharp, severe jabbing pains about the head that occur either as single episodes or as brief repeated volleys.
-The International Classification of Headache Disorders (ICHD) has formulated criteria for this diagnosis (Table 1) under the term 4.7 “primary stabbing headache” (08).
+The International Classification of Headache Disorders (ICHD) has formulated criteria for this diagnosis (Table 1) under the term 4.7 “primary stabbing headache” (11).
 The pain resembles a stab from an icepick, nail, or needle and typically lasts from a fraction of a second to 1 to 2 seconds.
 Primary stabbing headache may have the shortest duration of all known headaches.
-The frequency of attacks varies immensely, ranging from 1 attack per year to 50 attacks per day.
-The pain was originally believed to be isolated to the distribution of the trigeminal nerve; however, studies have not supported this (13), and the most recent version of the ICHD has removed this location requirement for diagnosis.
+The frequency of attacks varies immensely, ranging from one attack per year to 50 attacks per day.
+The pain was originally believed to be isolated to the distribution of the trigeminal nerve; however, studies showed about 53% to 80% of patients with primary stabbing headache had stabs over extratrigeminal location (16), and the diagnostic criteria of ICHD-3 has removed this location requirement for diagnosis.
 Icepick-like pains are more common in women and do occur in children (01).

 (A) Head pain occurring spontaneously as a single stab or a series of stabs and fulfilling criteria B and C |

-Most stabs last 3 seconds or less; rarely, stabs last for 10 to 120 seconds (06).
-These pains are usually unilateral, but may be bilateral.
-They occur mainly around the orbit or the temple and less frequently in the occipital and parietal areas.
+Most stabs last 3 seconds or less; rarely, stabs last for 10 to 120 seconds (08).
+These pains are usually unilateral but may be bilateral.
+They occur mainly around the parietal region (44.4%), followed by the frontal region (21.5%) and occipital region (13.9%) (25).
 Attacks usually recur in the same area.
 If they occur in patients with other types of headache, they are characteristically located on the same side and frequently at the same site of the customary headache.

 Ammache and colleagues described a 27-year-old man with primary stabbing headache associated with monocular visual loss with scintillating scotoma ipsilateral to the pain (02).
 The patient had a history of migraine with aura.